elva-labs/nextwipe/README.md

 Shit's easy to run.
 Just do `bun sst dev`.
 That's it.

-The AWS account used for this is `elva-örebro-dev`.
+The AWS account used for this is `elva-örebro-sandbox`.

 Versioning: